hassio-addons/addon-wireguard/README.md

 ## Configuration

 Now, for starters, don't get scared by the number of options and difficult terms this add-on provides.
-WireGuard is a complex machine, but the add-on only has a few, simple, required settings.
+WireGuard can be a complex piece of software, but the add-on only has a few, simple, required settings.
 All the rest is handled by the add-on.
 However, If you would like to set up a more complex configuration, the add-on would allow that to.

 If you are familiar with WireGuard, please note the following:
 The configuration of WireGuard looks very similar to all terms used in the